jozboop/nails/README.md

-# NailArt - Nail Artist Social Media App
+# nailscape - Nail Artist Social Media App

 A Pinterest-like social media platform for nail artists to showcase their work and for clients to discover nail inspiration.